-10 ways to improve your child’s creative writing skills
+10 ways to improve your child’s creative writing

-1. Encourage regular writing practice
+1. Encourage regular, low-pressure writing

 2. Make writing fun and imaginative